mikeobank/vanice/vanice.md

 ## Decentralized Naming

-A way to encode vanity names within public keys.
-Plus an additional fingerprint encoded with emoji characters.
-Allowing for unique names, where duplicates (conflicting name + fingerprint pairs) will be exponentialy hard to find (brute force).
+A protocol to encode vanity names within public keys.
+Plus an additional fingerprint encoded using emoji characters.
+Allowing for unique names, where duplicates (conflicting pairs of name & fingerprint) will be exponentialy hard to brute force.

 ### Example
 **Vanice☁️☕️❤️☁️**